Lehmancreations/Podcast-Namespace-Wordpress-Plugin/README.md

 # Podcast-Namespace-Wordpress-Plugin
 A plugin to add the podcast namespace to wordpress while using powerpress

+To set the channel level item information there is a settings page under Settings->Podcast Namespace

 # We currently support the following tags:
 ## Channel Tags